Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Healing Trauma in the Body

-Trauma activates the body’s fight-flight-freeze system.
-When this activation is incomplete, energy becomes “stuck,” leading to chronic anxiety, pain, or dissociation.
+Trauma activates the body's fight-flight-freeze system.
+When this activation is incomplete — when the body couldn't complete its defensive response at the time of the event — energy becomes "stuck," manifesting as chronic anxiety, pain, dissociation, or hypervigilance.
 Healing trauma in the body means restoring the natural rhythm between activation and rest.

 Through somatic experiencing techniques, clients gradually reconnect with bodily sensations, allowing previously frozen responses to complete.
-Over time, this process enhances emotional regulation, bodily awareness, and resilience.
+Over time, this process enhances emotional regulation, interoceptive awareness, and resilience.
+This aligns with polyvagal theory, which emphasizes the role of the vagus nerve in regulating states of safety, danger, and connection.
+Somatic therapy helps clients return to a ventral vagal state — the regulated baseline where genuine healing and relational connection occur.

 Integrating Somatic Therapy Techniques in Clinical Practice